yashsahugtx/skype-docs/Skype/SDN/articles/devicehowlingeventcount-element-qualitypropertiestype-complextype-skype-sdn-2-2-d.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

 Number of times during a session the DeviceHowlingEvent event was fired when audio feedback loop, caused by multiple endpoints sharing the audio path, is detected.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information